 While netbooks accounted for a significant percentage of computer sales during the 2008 holiday season, the return rate on netbooks is relatively high.
 That may be due to consumers misunderstanding the purpose of netbooks.
 The devices aren't as powerful as notebooks, laptops and desktop computers.
 They also tend to have smaller keyboards and some people have trouble typing during an extended computing session.
 And people who choose netbooks running on Linux may become frustrated with an unfamiliar operating system (OS).

 Despite the return rates, the popularity of netbooks and other portable computing devices continues to grow.
 The convenience of these devices coupled with tough economic times may mean the days of the super-powerful and expensive desktop PC are numbered.

-To learn more about portable computers, take a look at the links on the next page.
+To learn more about portable computers, take a look at the links below.

 Related HowStuffWorks Articles

 More Great Links

 - Apple. http://www.apple.com

 - Broersma, Matthew.
 "Linux 'teething problems' affect netbook returns."
 ZDNet UK.
 Oct.
 10, 2008.
 (Jan.
 27, 2009) http://www.builderau.com.au/news/soa/Linux-teething-problems-affect-netbook-returns/ 0,339028227,339292575,00.htm